 - 1. Accumulated at least 80 semester hours. - 2.
 Completed at least 12 semester hours in courses in the English Major or an English Minor. - 3.
-Watched the PowerPoint overview of the English Department's internship program (posted on the English Majors' Forum on D2L). - 4.
-Met with his or her advisor to obtain information about internship eligibility. - 5.
-Met with the appropriate internship coordinator (see page 37) to discuss the student's internship plans, search, and application materials. - The student should come to this meeting with a draft resumé and two writing samples (the samples may be academic papers or other written work that the student is particularly proud of). - 6.
+Met with his or her advisor to obtain information about internship eligibility. - 4.
+Met with the appropriate internship coordinator (see page 37) to discuss the student's internship plans, search, and application materials. - The student should come to this meeting with a draft resumé and two writing samples (the samples may be academic papers or other written work that the student is particularly proud of). - Applied successfully for an internship.
+During the process students should keep the internship coordinator apprised of their progress and seek advice from the coordinator and Career Center about interviewing, follow-up, and other related matters. - 6.
 Submitted the completed Internship Agreement form, with all signatures, to his or her faculty supervisor by the specified deadline.
-(The faculty supervisor will then submit the form to Dr. Shevlin.)
 Fall and Summer internship forms are due by the end of the Spring semester.
 Spring semester internship forms are due by the end of the Fall semester.
 No student will be registered for ENG 395-the official course designated for internships-until the completed form has been submitted.